SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 ### SLO Lookup Tables

-You can call a SLO Lookup Table to view all SLO metadata in your environment.
+You can query a SLO Lookup Table to view all SLO metadata in your environment.
 These tables reside under a fixed path, `sumo://content/slos`.
 Data is managed and refreshed automatically on our end.

 There are two ways to use it: